2003–04 NFL playoffs: NFC: Carolina Panthers 29, Dallas Cowboys 10

-Later in the second quarter, Gowin once again gave the Panthers great field position with a 17-yard punt to the Carolina 49-yard line, and this time they managed to get the ball into the end zone with a 23-yard touchdown run by Davis, giving them a 13–0 lead.
-Carter managed to respond on the Cowboys ensuing drive, completing an 18-yard pass to Galloway, a 21-yard pass to Terry Glenn, and a 12-yard pass to Anderson.
+Later in the second quarter, Gowin once again gave the Panthers great field position with a 17-yard punt to the Panthers' 49-yard line, and this time they managed to get the ball into the end zone with a 23-yard touchdown run by Davis, giving the Panthers a 13–0 lead.
+Carter managed to respond on the Cowboys' ensuing drive, completing an 18-yard pass to Galloway, a 21-yard pass to Terry Glenn, and a 12-yard pass to Anderson.
 Billy Cundiff finished the drive with a 37-yard field goal to cut the score to 13–3 with 1:03 left in the second quarter.
 But after the ensuing kickoff, Delhomme's 57-yard completion to Muhammad set up Kasay's third field goal on the last play of the half.

 The Panthers continued to dominate the game in the second half.
-Smith returned a Gowin punt seven yards to the Panthers 37-yard line.
+Smith returned a Gowin punt seven yards to the Panthers' 37-yard line.
 Then after a 24-yard reception by Muhammad, he caught a 7-yard pass and capped the drive with a 32-yard touchdown catch.
 Later on, he returned a punt to his own 40-yard line, setting up a 38-yard drive that ended with Kasay's fourth field goal, increasing the Panthers lead to 26–3.

-Dallas receiver Michael Bates returned the ensuing kickoff 41 yards to the Panthers 47-yard line, sparking a desperate rally.
+Cowboys receiver Michael Bates returned the ensuing kickoff 41 yards to the Panthers 47-yard line, sparking a desperate rally.
 Carter then completed six consecutive passes and finished the drive with a 9-yard touchdown run, cutting the score to 26–10.
-Dallas' defense managed to force a punt on Carolina's next drive, but two plays later, Julius Peppers intercepted a screen pass from Carter and returned it 34 yards to the Cowboys 11-yard line.
+The Cowboys' defense managed to force a punt on the Panthers' next drive, but two plays later, Julius Peppers intercepted a screen pass from Carter and returned it 34 yards to the Cowboys' 11-yard line.
 Four plays later, Kasay kicked his fifth field goal with 3:04 left in the game to close out the scoring.

 This was the second postseason meeting between the Cowboys and Panthers.
-Carolina won the only previous meeting.
+The Panthers won the only previous meeting.